Snap Inc. research snapshot

 $2.50 to $4.25

-More likely if ad demand weakens, North American DAUs continue to fall, platform policy changes reduce targeting or measurement, restructuring costs and debt pressure cash flow, Specs fails to gain traction, or new equity issuance offsets operating progress.
+More likely if ad demand weakens, North America DAUs keep falling, platform policy changes reduce targeting or measurement, Specs burns cash with little demand, the activist standoff escalates, regulatory and litigation costs rise, or new equity issuance offsets operating progress.

 SNAP AI technical analysis